-All transactions of the Alameda County Transportation Commission - Measure B Funds (Measure B Funds) of the City of Emeryville, California (the City), are included in a separate special revenue fund in the basic financial statements of the City.
-The Measure B Fund is used to account for the City's share of revenues earned and expenditures incurred under the City's paratransit, local streets and roads, and bicycle and pedestrian programs.
-The accompanying financial statements are for Measure B Funds only, and are not intended to fairly present the financial position of the City and the results of its operations.
+All transactions of the Alameda County Transportation Commission Vehicle Registration Fee Program (Vehicle Registration Fee Program) of the City of Emeryville, California (the City), are included in a separate special revenue fund in the basic financial statements of the City.
+The Measure B/VRF Fund are used to account for the City's share of revenues earned and expenditures incurred under the City's local road improvement and repair program.
+The accompanying financial statements are for Vehicle Registration Fee Program only and are not intended to fairly present the financial position of the City and the results of its operations.